Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Background

 where $t$ is the noisy graph signal, and $Q$ is the regularization term.

-When smoothness of the graph signal is assumed, one popular choice is the quadratic form of the graph Laplacian, which captures the second-order difference of a graph signal \cite{moon2000mathematical}.
+When smoothness of the graph signal is assumed, one popular choice is the quadratic form of the graph Laplacian, the Dirichlet energy, discretized as $x^T\mathcal{L}x$ where $x$ is the graph signal, which captures the second-order difference of a graph signal \cite{moon2000mathematical}.
 For sparsity of the graph signals, a graph total variation term that captures the first-order difference of the graph signals was proven effective \cite{graphdenapp1,chen2015signal}.
 Recently, denoising graphs using deep architecture showed superior results by unrolling the $L_1$ regularization term into several layers, converging iteratively into the desired cost function \cite{chen2020graph}.